Today, I’ll discuss principle #5 of SOLID principles to help write clean code in Python.

 has a dependency on another class.
 In our example, the

 UserManager class constructor.
 By looking at the needs of the

 UserManager class, we designed the

-INotifier interface which was implemented by
+INotifier interface which was

 By doing so, we have made the high-level classes depend on low-level classes.